Jeanne-Marie Sens

 Jeanne-Marie Sens (born 8 December 1937 in Paris) is a French singer, songwriter, author and editor.

 Biography

-Jeanne-Marie Sens began recording in the early 1970s, including adopting the Giani Esposito song Les Clowns in 1972, released the following year by the Warner label.
+Jeanne-Marie Sens began recording in the early 1970s, including adopting the Giani Esposito song Les Clowns in 1972, released by the Warner label the following year.

-Her inspiration is at times melancholic, poetic and refractory in the face of an increasingly dehumanized world.
+Her inspiration is, at times, melancholic, poetic, and refractory in the face of an increasingly dehumanized world.

-In 1973 her protest song En plein cœur, in which her lyrics are set to music by Jean-Pierre Pouret, achieved success and notoriety.
+In 1973, her protest song En plein cœur, in which her lyrics are set to music by Jean-Pierre Pouret, achieved success and notoriety.